 - Work with the host organization to make sure that chaplains adhere to local safeguarding practices. - Make its safeguarding policy available, and ensure all chaplains adhere to this policy.
-Sanctions may be taken against Chaplains who fail to abide by this policy, notably a withdrawal of accreditation. - Provide FWW staff and volunteers with training on safeguarding children and vulnerable adults and keeping themselves safe in a chaplaincy context. - Review its safeguarding practice and policy at regular intervals. - Ensure it practices Safer Recruitment3 in checking the suitability of staff and volunteers to work in the environment they are appointed to.
+Sanctions may be taken against Chaplains who fail to abide by this policy, notably a withdrawal of accreditation. - Provide FWW staff and volunteers with training upon recruitment on safeguarding children and vulnerable adults and keeping themselves safe in a chaplaincy context, and refresher training every 2 years. - Review its safeguarding practice and policy annually. - Ensure it practices Safer Recruitment3 in checking the suitability of staff and volunteers to work in the environment they are appointed to.